 As a tutor, you should behave in an appropriate manner in accordance with the age of the student.
 Avoid swearing, shouting, using complex language and being negative or overly demanding.
-Be aware that it is not your responsibility to discipline or reprimand a student so avoid this where possible, but assert your authority and set a comfortable and structured framework.
+Be aware that it is not your responsibility to discipline or reprimand a student so avoid this where possible, but create an atmosphere of mutual respect and set a comfortable and structured framework.

 Is an hour too long or too short?